 Profanity and Obscenity

 Remember that the chat rooms are used by people of all age groups and of all tolerance levels regarding profanity usage.
 We understand that certain character types and stories will inevitably involve harsh or profane language.
-That said, there is a profanity filter in place for the message forums which will automatically mask out certain words.
+That said, there is a limited profanity filter in place for the message forums which will automatically mask out certain words.
 Do not attempt to circumvent the language filter by using variations or slight misspellings of profanities, or by exploiting any software bugs such as punctuation.

 You can view the specifics of this policy and the list of filtered words here: